womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

  => 18.666200637817383
 ```

-If you want to use pattern matching for another object, you need to add method `deconstruct` or `deconstruct_keys` for your class.
-Depends on which method you choose, your object will behave during pattern matching like `Array` or like `Hash`.
+If you want to use pattern matching for another object, you need to add method `deconstruct` or `deconstruct_keys` to your class.
+Depends on what method you choose, your object will behave during pattern matching like `Array` or like `Hash`.
 In the example above, we see that `Struct` behave like `Array` when it comes to pattern matching.
-Below  I have added a very simple use case for `Hash` type of pattern matching:
+I have added a very simple use case for `Hash` type of pattern matching below:

 ```ruby
 class Date